nwinters13/slate/source/index.html.md

 # Authentication

 Game-A-Lot currently has no Authentication.
-In the future we hope to support API Keys to prevent other accessors from being able to modify your lobbies.
+In the future we hope to support API Keys to prevent others from being able to modify your lobbies.

 <aside class="notice">
 Authentication will be added to Game-A-Lot lobby APIs shortly